zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Do I really look that gullible?
 I knew that the bos s didn’t have that kind of money, but I didn’t let it show on my face and simply said , “That’s a very impressive car.”

-Boss: I have my eye on a luxury vacation condo by t he lake.
+Boss: I have my eye on a luxury vacation condo by the lake.
 Some lucky girl will get to stay there with me.

-Now I knew he was blowing smoke, but what could I s ay?
+Now I knew he was blowing smoke, but what could is ay?
 I just muttered, “Lucky girl,” and left it at that.

 What was the point of all that, unless . . .